Creamy and Delicious Key Lime Pie Recipe

 Tips for Making the Perfect Key Lime Pie

-- Key lime pie is traditionally make with a graham cracker crust pressed into a pie tin.
-If you are looking to save a step you may certainly use a store bought crust, but I think the texture of a homemade crust is divine.
+- Key lime pie is traditionally made with a graham cracker crust pressed into a pie tin.
+If you are looking to save a step you may certainly use a store bought crust..

 - This recipe calls for 2 cups of graham cracker crumbs.
 If making your own crumbs in a food processor you will need about 15 full graham crackers.

 - Do you need to use key limes?
 No, but key limes are my preference.
-You will need approximately 12 – 15 key limes to achieve the 5 fluid ounces of juice needed in this recipe.
-Not everyone wants to spend time squeezing a dozen key limes and you will still get a spectacular pie using regular limes or my favorite lime juice from Nellie and Joe’s.
+You will need approximately 12 - 15 key limes to achieve the 5 fluid ounces of juice needed in this recipe.
+Not everyone wants to spend time squeezing a dozen key limes.
+You will still get a spectacular pie using regular limes or my favorite lime juice from Nellie and Joe's.

 - The secret to the perfect key lime pie is in the mixing and baking of the pie.
 When combining the three ingredients for the filling (egg yolks, sweetened condensed milk, and lime juice), whisk the filling slowly and completely until the filling is homogenous.